-FortiGuard third Party SSL validation and Anycast support
+FortiGuard third party SSL validation and anycast support

-You can enable Anycast to optimize the routing performance to FortiGuard servers.
+You can enable anycast to optimize the routing performance to FortiGuard servers.
 Relying on Fortinet DNS servers, the FortiGate will get a single IP address for the domain name of each FortiGuard service.
 BGP routing optimization is transparent to the FortiGate.
 The domain name of each FortiGuard service is the common name in that service's certificate.
 The certificate is signed by a third party intermediate CA. The FortiGuard server uses the Online Certificate Status Protocol (OCSP) stapling technique, so that the FortiGate can always validate the FortiGuard server certificate efficiently.

-To enable Anycast in the FortiGuard settings:
+To enable anycast in the FortiGuard settings:

 config system fortiguard set protocol https set port 443 set fortiguard-anycast enable set fortiguard-anycast-source fortinet end

-After Anycast is enabled, the FortiGuard settings will enforce a connection using HTTPS and port 443.
+After anycast is enabled, the FortiGuard settings will enforce a connection using HTTPS and port 443.

-Connection to FortiGuard
+Connecting to the FortiGuard

 The FortiGate will only complete the TLS handshake with a FortiGuard that provides a good OCSP status for its certificate.
 Any other status will result in a failed SSL connection.
 OCSP stapling is reflected on the signature interval (currently, 24 hours) so that good means that the certificate is not revoked at that timestamp.
 The FortiGuard servers query the CA's OCSP responder every four hours and update its OCSP status.
 If the FortiGuard is unable to reach the OCSP responder, it will keep the last known OCSP status for seven days.
 This cached OCSP status will be sent out immediately when a client connection request is made, thus optimizing the response time.